mehulagg/gitlab/doc/administration/pages/index.md

    `192.0.2.2` and `2001:db8::2` are the secondary IPs where the GitLab Pages daemon listens on.
 If you don't have IPv6, you can omit the IPv6 address.

-1. If you haven't named your certificate and key `example.io.crt` and `example.io.key` then you'll need to also add the full paths as shown below:
+1. If you haven't named your certificate and key `example.io.crt` and `example.io.key` respectively, then you'll need to also add the full paths as shown below:

    ```ruby